jmbmartins/IntelligentWasteManagementSystem/README.md

 #### Flow of Mobile Application

-1. Region Selection:
+1. **Region Selection**:
     - When the user opens the application for the first time, prompt the user to choose their current region from a list of available regions.

-2. Main Page:
+2. **Main Page**:
     - Upon selecting the region, the main page should display a list of containers in the chosen region.
     - Each container entry in the list should include:
         - The fill level percentage.
         - The distance between the container location and the user's current location.
     - Include a lamp icon on the main page to suggest the best disposal option based on the user's location and the fill levels of nearby bins.

-    -   Provide a way for the user to easily navigate back to the main page from other sections of the application.
-3. Change Region Option:
+3. **Change Region Option**:
     - In the main menu, include an icon or option to change the region to another one.
     - When selected, prompt the user to choose a different region from the available list.

-4. Remember Last Region:
+4. **Remember Last Region**:

-    -   Implement functionality to remember the last selected region.
+    - Implement functionality to remember the last selected region by saving it in the shared preferences (local storage on the device).
-    -   When the user closes the app and opens it again, automatically navigate the user to the last selected region.
+    - When the user closes the app and opens it again, automatically navigate the user to the last selected region, retrieved from the shared preferences.